 1. Pack your products individually or by case-pack.

-A pack of multiple units that contain the same SKU.
-The warehouse will break down the case into the individual units that you are planning to sell.
+If your manufacturer case-packs your product, we can split them up for you!
+Please let us know how many individual sellable units are in a case, and how many cases you have and we can let you know where to send them.
+Our warehouse will break down the case into the individual units that you are planning to sell.
 For more information, read this article on how to label your case-packed products.

 2. Send on Deliverr's rates, your own rates, or pallets.